thybag/PHP-SharePoint-Lists-API/readme.md

     $value = \Thybag\SharepointApi::lookup('3','Pepperoni Pizza');

-If you do not know the name/title of the value you are storing the method will work fine with just an ID (which sharepoint will also accept directly)
+If you do not know the name/title of the value you are storing the method will work fine with just an ID (which SharePoint will also accept directly)

     $value = \Thybag\SharepointApi::lookup('3');